filecoin-project/lotus/documentation/en/hardware-mining.md

 > Protocol Labs team has used to test **Lotus Storage Miner**s on Lotus.
 There
 > is no guarantee this testing configuration will be suitable for Filecoin
 > storage mining at MainNet launch.
 If you need to buy new hardware to join the
-> Filecoin TestNet, we recommend to buy no more hardware than you require for
+> Filecoin Testnet, we recommend to buy no more hardware than you require for
 > testing.
 To learn more please read this
 > [Protocol Labs Standard Testing Configuration post](https://filecoin.io/blog/filecoin-testnet-mining/).

-**Sector sizes** and **minimum pledged storage** required to mine blocks are two very important Filecoin TestNet parameters that impact hardware decisions.
-We will continue to refine all parameters during TestNet.
+**Sector sizes** and **minimum pledged storage** required to mine blocks are two very important Filecoin Testnet parameters that impact hardware decisions.
+We will continue to refine all parameters during Testnet.

 BECAUSE OF THIS, OUR STANDARD TESTING CONFIGURATION FOR FILECOIN MAINNET CAN AND WILL CHANGE.
 YOU HAVE BEEN WARNED.